 Wear proper safety gear

 Wearing appropriate safety gear is essential for protecting yourself during exterior trim painting on high homes.
+The right gear minimizes injury risks and enhances comfort.

 • Harness and Fall Protection: Use a safety harness anchored to a secure point, such as a roof anchor, when working above 6 feet.